 6) NORMANDY AMERICAN CEMETERY AND MEMORIAL

-It covers more than 170 acres and is maintained by the American Battle Monuments Commission.
+It covers 172.5 acres and is maintained by the American Battle Monuments Commission.

 Here you will have the opportunity to pay your respects and witness the lowering of the flags.

 IN A NUT SHELL

 Tour price (not per person) from July 2023: €460.

 Duration: 6 hours